-While the report states that most Australians are happy at work, not everyone is accounted for.
+While the report states that most employees are happy at work, not everyone is accounted for.
 Looking back on your career so far, what would you do to improve your happiness?
 What could you do today from what you’ve learnt?

 We’ve chalked up five career regrets you wish you knew earlier, because no one should be unhappy at work.

 1. “I was unhappy at work because I had no autonomy.”

 David Jones, Senior Managing Director at Robert Half Asia Pacific says that feeling like we make our own decisions, “is a critical part of being human”.
 As such, the opportunity to act autonomously at work gives people a sense of independence and freedom.
 This freedom allows people to work confidently, productively, and perhaps most importantly, to trial new ideas and processes without fear of reprimand.